Griffan/FASTQuick/Readme.md

 make test
 ```

-Installation is complete if pass all tests finish successfully.
+Installation is complete if all tests finish successfully.

 ```
 In case any required libraries is missing, you may specify customized installing path by replacing "cmake .." with: